sclorg/s2i-python-container/README.md

     * **Dockerfile.rhel7**

         RHEL based Dockerfile.
-In order to perform build or test actions on this Dockerfile you need to run the action on properly subscribed RHEL machine.
+In order to perform build or test actions on this Dockerfile you need to run the action on a properly subscribed RHEL machine.

     * **`.sti/bin/`**